AgentDynEx: Nudging the Mechanics and Dynamics of Multi-Agent Simulations: Abstract

 \section{Abstract}

 Multi-agent large language model simulations have the potential to model complex human behaviors and interactions.
 If the mechanics are set up properly, unanticipated and valuable social dynamics can surface.
 However, it is challenging to consistently enforce simulation mechanics while still allowing for rich and emergent dynamics.
-We present AgentDynEx, an AI system that helps set up and track simulations.
-Specifically, AgentDynEx introduces milestones that act as checkpoints and failure conditions that act as guardrails to ensure dynamics are rich and mechanics are respected as the simulation progresses.
+We present AgentDynEx, an AI system that helps set up, track, and repair simulations.
+Specifically, AgentDynEx introduces milestones that act as checkpoints and failure conditions that act as guardrails to ensure dynamics are relevant and mechanics are respected as the simulation progresses.
 It also introduces a method called nudging, where the system dynamically reflects on simulation progress and gently intervenes if it begins to deviate from intended outcomes.
-A technical evaluation found that nudging enables simulations to have more complex mechanics and maintain dynamics compared to simulations without nudging.
-We discuss the importance of nudging as a technique for balancing mechanics and dynamics of simulations.
+A technical evaluation found that nudging enables simulations to progress further without reducing the presence notable dynamics compared to simulations without nudging.
+A case study with AgentDynEx documented instances where real users were able to simulate lived experiences.
+We discuss the importance of nudging as a technique for guiding agents towards desirable behaviors while preserving their freedom of choice.